Clinical Pastoral Education (CPE)

 To apply, students must submit an application to the center(s) of their choice.
 Many centers have an application fee.
 The center will then contact you for an interview after reviewing your application.
 Application forms and more detailed instructions are also available at www.ACPE.edu.

-There is no official deadline for CPE applications, but units can be competitive and fill quickly so early applications are best.
-For summer units, students often apply as early as October or November of the previous year (ie. October 2012 for Summer 2013).
+There is no official deadline for CPE applications, but programs can be competitive and fill quickly so early applications are best.
+For summer units, students often apply as early as October or November of the previous year.